Post on June 12th, 2015

 Electricity companies have the option to charge either above or below these regulated prices for customers on market contracts, although this occurs very rarely.
 Most electricity retailers in New South Wales use first the regulated prices, and then offer additional discounts to customers.

-How quickly can your power and gas be connected in NSW?
+How quickly can your power and gas be connected or moved in NSW?

 The New South Wales market is broken up into three electricity networks: